Kurt Thomas (gymnast): Personal life

 In 1996, Thomas married Rebecca Jones, a dancer who choreographs gymnastic routines.
 They had two children, Hunter and Kassidy.
 Thomas had a son from a previous marriage, Kurt Travis.
 Thomas and his wife ran the Kurt Thomas Gymnastics Training Center in Frisco, Texas.
 Since 2003, their gym has hosted the annual Kurt Thomas International Invitational gymnastics meet, a competition endorsed by USA Gymnastics.

 Thomas was inducted into the International Gymnastics Hall of Fame in 2003.
 He was inducted into the USA Gymnastics Hall of Fame in 1990, the Indiana State University Athletics Hall of Fame in 1999, and the Missouri Valley Conference Hall of Fame in 2010.

 Thomas died on June 5, 2020, at the age of 64.
 He suffered a stroke on May 24, brought about by a tear of the basilar artery in his brain stem two weeks before his death.

+Eponymous skills

+Thomas has one named element on the pommel horse, originally given a difficulty value of B (0.2) but downgraded to A (0.1) in 1985.
+He also had one named element on the floor, originally named in 1985, but removed from the code of points in 2016.